How To Journal For Therapy And Health

 In addition, journaling can also benefit self-reflection, allowing you to process your thoughts externally, which offers a visible representation of their existence.
 As you write, you might come up with a new perspective and new conclusions about your thoughts or mental health conditions and start to outline a plan to change them.

-How to journal
+How to journal for therapy

 Although journaling is a personal experience and can be done in many ways with or without a mental health professional present, you can take a few steps to journal therapeutically, including the following.

-Journal for 15-20 minutes at a time
+Journal for 15-20 minutes

-The central idea with expressive writing is to begin writing about a traumatic, emotional, or stressful event and your thoughts and feelings around it, but if this is not something you feel comfortable doing on your own, you may want to choose different journal prompts or topics.
+The central idea is to begin writing about a traumatic, emotional, or stressful event and your thoughts and feelings around it, but if this is not something you feel comfortable doing on your own, you may want to choose different journal prompts or topics.
 For instance, other journaling prompts could be to write about a recent moment when you felt loved, or to identify five things in your life that you’re grateful for.

 When you write every day or on a schedule, you might feel more accustomed to writing, making it easier to express yourself.
 In addition, it can give you a more comprehensive backlog of journal entries to look back on as you go through life and as your journaling practice expands.